 This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
 Other types of entities not listed in this unit could also be affected.
 The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
-To determine whether vou or vour business may be affected by this action, you should carefully examine the applicability provisions in Unit II.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.